ljackson96/programming-univbasics-nds-nds-to-insight-with-methods-repetition-lab/README.md

 ## Wrap an Additional Method

-Suddenly all that's left in our code that's not "inside" a method is the
+Suddenly all that's left in our original kinda-messy "raw" implementation  is the following:
-following:

 ```ruby
 # Non-Runnable